What is FRCS VMS Phase 3?

 - Custom POS API connection to an SDC

-- Cloud POS for issuing fiscalized invoices
+- Web Invoicing for issuing fiscalized invoices

 Which FiscoBridge solution should you choose?

-Four ways to reach FRCS VMS Phase 3 compliance.
+Six ways to reach FRCS VMS Phase 3 compliance.
 Pick the one that matches how invoices are created in your business today.

 Sales Data Controller